MIDS-scaling-up/v3a/week06/lab/README.md

 The first pipeline will be a simple video test image.
 ```
-gst-launch-1.0 videotestsrc ! xvimagesink
+gst-launch-1.0 videotestsrc ! autovideosink
 ```

 This will display a classic "test pattern".
-The command is composed of two elements, the videotestsrc and a video sink, xvimagesink.
+The command is composed of two elements, the videotestsrc and a video sink, autovideosink.
+Note, autovideosink will automatically find the correct sink, e.g. xvimagesink or ximagesink.
+We'll use this to help with portablity between VMWare and Parellels.
+If you have any issues, try using xvimagesink or ximagesink directly.

 Running `gst-inspect-1.0 videotestsrc` will provide some additional information on the src and supported properties.
 In this case, we are interested in the property `pattern`.
 The patterns have an index number and a name, either may be used.
-For example both `gst-launch-1.0 videotestsrc pattern=snow ! xvimagesink` and `gst-launch-1.0 videotestsrc pattern=0 ! xvimagesink` produce the same thing.
+For example both `gst-launch-1.0 videotestsrc pattern=snow ! autovideosink` and `gst-launch-1.0 videotestsrc pattern=0 ! autovideosink` produce the same thing.

 Explore the various patterns.

 The first example demonstrated running a single pipeline, but we can do even more.
 The following example runs two videotestsrc pipelines:
 ```
-gst-launch-1.0 videotestsrc ! xvimagesink videotestsrc pattern=ball ! xvimagesink
+gst-launch-1.0 videotestsrc ! autovideosink videotestsrc pattern=ball ! autovideosink
 ```

 Edge devices such as the Nvidia Jetson line have their own hardware accelerated plugins.
 While not covered in this lab, these plugins can be used to improve the performance of a variety of tasks including encoding, decoding and image transformations.